I was the only person at the first showing of the Hard Miles movie at The Lyric cinema in Fort Collins.

 Despite this minor absurdity, the film showcased a truly modern bicycle with aero frameset, aero wheels, and fully integrated cable routing.
 Even the delinquents, riding older or homebuilt frames, had Shimano STI shifters, though with external instead of under-bar-tape cables.

 One delightful surprise was the humor.
 It wasn’t the Jim Carrey-type slapstick variety that I don’t care for, but rather subtle, witty, and sarcastic.
-I laughed out loud several times, particularly at a scene where a teen misunderstood “peloton” as a reference to “you mean those rich b*tch exercise bikes?”
+I laughed out loud several times—something that you can do when you have the whole theater to yourself—such as at a scene where a teen misunderstood “peloton” as a reference to “you mean those rich b*tch exercise bikes?”
 The dialogue was smartly written, avoiding corny clichés while keeping the rebellious teenagers’ remarks realistic.
 It also avoided drawing out obvious jokes (like lube for saddle sores) too much; it mentioned Chamois Butt’r only a few times.

 The movie even touched upon the great disc brake versus rim brake debate, with one of the teens accusing Townsend of having them ride “dangerous” rim brakes while he used modern disc brakes.
 Townsend had to explain that one type of brake wasn’t necessarily better than the other; they were “just different.”
-It made me chuckle because the teen mirrored some internet types’ new view towards rim brakes, despite professional cyclists bombing down steep mountains for well over a century with that technology until only a few years ago.
+It made me chuckle because the teen’s opinion echoed some internet types’ new view about rim brakes—despite the fact that professional cyclists had been bombing down steep mountain roads with their lives intact using that technology for well over a century, up until just a few years ago.

 Hard Miles also avoided utterly preposterous scenes seen in the other cycling movies, like drafting behind a semi at 50 miles per hour on flat land with a 10-speed bicycle while spinning at only 60 revolutions per minute (Breaking Away).
 The film’s basis in real events added authenticity, and the stunning Colorado scenery was a visual treat.